shifakhan03/basic_task3_slashproject/README.md

 # basic_task3_slashproject
+In this project, you will make a web application to check out the weather forecast for the current day and for the next few days.
+You will use an API to fetch real-time data and then add it to your application.
+The user will input his/her location and the weather forecast for the next 5 days will be displayed.
+In addition, a feature to automatically detect the location can add to the versatility of the project.

 To build a weather forecast web application, we need to follow a structured plan.
 Here is a detailed outline of the project:

 1. Setup and Requirements